uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 #### `environments.[name].monitoring_urls`

 !!!danger
     This feature will be removed in an upcoming release of Lagoon.
-Please use the newer [`monitoring_path` method](lagoon_yml.md#monitoring-a-specific-path) on your specific route.
+Please use the newer [`monitoring-path` method](lagoon_yml.md#monitoring-a-specific-path) on your specific route.

 At the end of a deploy, Lagoon will check this field for any URLs which you have specified to add to the API for the purpose of monitoring.
 The default value for this field is the first route for a project.
 It is useful for adding specific paths of a project to the API, for consumption by a monitoring service.